 Assuming that the market maker continuously marks their inventory to the reference price, the dynamics of the profit and loss process \( \left(\mathrm{PnL}_t\right)_{t \geq 0} \) of the market maker can be computed from Eqs. \eqref{eq:refPrice}, \eqref{eq:inventory} and \eqref{eq:cash}:

-A classical optimization approach is then to consider a finite-horizon objective, where the market maker maximizes the expected PnL at a given time \( T \), while penalizing inventory risk over the interval \([0,T]\).
-This leads to the following risk-adjusted expected PnL objective, common in the works of Cartea, Jaimungal, and coauthors (see e.g.~\cite{cartea2015algorithmic}):
+A classical optimisation approach is then to consider a finite-horizon objective, where the market maker maximises the expected PnL at a given time \( T \), while penalising inventory risk over the interval \([0,T]\).
+This leads to the following risk-adjusted expected PnL objective, common in the works of Cartea, Jaimungal and coauthors (see e.g.~\cite{cartea2015algorithmic}):